jarosjohny/vccp-test/README.md

 # vccp-test

+Clone my repo and install packages.
+The url for test is like localhost/vccp-test/www

 ### Install packages
+just:
 `npm install`

-Hint:
-Link for public repository is on the end of animation like my git name.
-You can clone and install it.